Visiting Plečnik’s house in Ljubljana

 Two of the doors had to be opened and closed before a spacious garden appeared in front of our eyes and the scent of a great architectural master started to blow from all sides.
 On 4 Karunova Street master Plečnik has found refuge from the bourgeois life.

-A long view stretched between the branches of the mighty gingko tree and a branched cherry, which were giving company to an oak, walnut,yew tree and a Christmas holly.
+A long view stretched between the branches of the mighty gingko tree and a branched cherry, which were giving company to an oak, walnut, yew tree and a Christmas holly.
+The warm voice of the curator of the Museum and Galleries of Ljubljana Ana Porok began to tell about the time, long left behind, when Plečnik had been walking around the garden.

 South facade is just the right starting point for the immediate realization of our great luck.
 At this address we will be closely and intimately experiencing the master’s great works.